HartfordMarch 10, 2017

 One day, Venture got in the middle of an argument between Meg and Stanton’s wife.
 Stanton beat Venture.
 He stole the money Venture and Meg has saved to buy their freedom.
 Venture complained to the local authorities.
 But they did not help him.

 A few years later Venture was sold away from his family again.
-Captain Oliver Smith, a Stonington merchant, bought him.
+Oliver Smith, a Stonington merchant, bought him.
 Smith allowed Venture to work at other jobs for pay.
-Venture could keep some of the money he earned but had to give some to his master.
+Venture could keep some of the money he earned but had to give some to Smith.
 Venture wanted to earn enough money to buy his freedom.
 He wanted to buy his family’s freedom too.

 In 1765 Venture reached his goal.
 He purchased his freedom and then his family’s freedom.
 He took Oliver Smith’s last name as his own.